 We're sharing how we made our raised garden as well as some gardening with kids tips and fun finds to make your gardening fun with kids.

-DIY Raised Garden
+Materials Needed for DIY Raised Garden

 This DIY raised garden is pretty easy to put together.
 Just go to your local hardware store and get wood cut to these lengths.
 We used a drill and wood screws to assemble the pieces.